-- 1. The Agency is authorized to award reasonable attorney's fees or costs incurred in the processing of an administrative complaint when there is a finding of discrimination or retaliation (reprisal), as follows: - a.
-Attorney's fees may be awarded for services performed after the filing of the complaint and after the complainant has notified Agency that (s)he is represented; and - b.
+1. The Agency is authorized to award reasonable attorney's fees or costs incurred in the processing of an administrative complaint when there is a finding of discrimination or retaliation (reprisal), as follows:

+- a.
+Attorney's fees may be awarded for services performed after the filing of the complaint and after the complainant has notified the Agency that he or she are represented; and - b.
 Attorney's fees may be awarded only to members of the bar and law clerks, paralegals, or law students under the supervision of members of the bar.
 No fees may be awarded, however, for the services of any employee of the Federal Government. - 2.
 The amount of the attorney's fees and costs is determined under 29 C.F.R. § 1614.501(e).
 If the Agency determines not to award attorney's fees or costs to a prevailing complainant, it will give specific reasons for denying the award.
 Attorney's fee awards may be appealed to the EEOC.
-(See section O - Appeals to the EEOC, below).
+(See Section O Appeals to the EEOC, below).